English (UK)

 Goal-oriented, results-driven hotel receptionist seeking challenging cabin crew role with plenty of room for growth where ability to give solutions to complex problems can be utilised and nurtured.

+See, that first one is just what they want to read.
 First and foremost, it’s about the airline.
 On top of that, it gives quantifiable numbers and relevant skills and experience—first class, for sure.

 That second one is just one hackneyed adjective after another.
 It only talks about what you want.
 Not cool.

-Applying for a flight crew position and already have experience?
+Applying for a cabin crew position and already have experience?
+Opt for the CV summary statement, instead.

 This short introduction paragraph gives the airline's hiring manager a short recap of your flying-related skills and customer-oriented qualifications.

-Flight Attendant CV Summary Examples
+Cabin Crew CV Summary Examples

 Good Example